openstack/ceilometer/doc/source/architecture.rst

 Ceilometer's initial goal was, and still is, strictly limited to step one.
-This is a choice made from the beginning not to go into rating or billing, as the variety of possibilities seemed too huge for the project to ever deliver a solution that would fit everyone's needs, from private to public clouds.
+This is a choice made from the beginning not to go into rating or billing, as the variety of possibilities seemed too large for the project to ever deliver a solution that would fit everyone's needs, from private to public clouds.
 This means that if you are looking at this project to solve your billing needs, this is the right way to go, but certainly not the end of the road for you.
 Once Ceilometer is in place on your OpenStack deployment, you will still have several things to do before you can produce a bill for your customers.
 One of you first task could be: finding the right queries within the Ceilometer API to extract the information you need for your very own rating engine.

 You can, of course, use the same API to satisfy other needs, such as a data mining solution to help you identify unexpected or new usage types, or a capacity planning solution.
 In general, it is recommended to download the data from the API in order to work on it in a separate database to avoid overloading the one which should be dedicated to storing tickets.
 It is also often found that the Ceilometer metering DB only keeps a couple months worth of data while data is regularly offloaded into a long term store connected to the billing system, but this is fully left up to the implementor.

 .. note::